 Learn how to make hummingbird nectar with plain white sugar and water.
-It’s easy to make hummingbird food when you know the ratio of sugar and water to mix.
+It’s easy to attract hummingbirds to your garden when you know the ratio of sugar and water to mix.
 Hummingbirds will flock to your feeder to sip on this sweet sugar water.
-Read on to learn how easy it is to make hummingbird nectar.

 We have a group of little hummingbirds that live in our front yard.
 My husband hung a hummingbird feeder from the Japanese maple tree in our front yard and those cute little birdies flock to it all day long.
 I love to hear the buzz of the little hummingbirds as I am out and about in the garden.
 It seems as soon as I realize the humming noises I am hearing are coming from a hummingbird, I look up and they are already flying away.